dullroar/swingor/README.md

 Written in C# using .NET Core.
 Built and tested on Linux, but should run anywhere .NET Core is supported.

+## Terminology

+* **Directory** - actually a directory pair, input and output. **Note:** The general design philosophy is that the files in the "original" input directory should **never** be changed by the processing.
+In other words, you should be able to repeatedly run with the same configuration and achieve the same results.
+However, given that it is somewhat of a "pipeline," for some processors meant to be invoked further down the pipeline, the input and output directories may be the same, e.g., adding EXIF metadata to a series of image files that have already been copied to the output directory.

+* **Processor** - a method in an assembly invoked by reflection based on the contents of the configuration, that processes the input directory files and produces files to the output directory.

+## Overview

 Right now, the processing is pretty simple - Markdown files get processed to HTML, everything else is flat copied to the output location.
 But by having the pipeline processors in collections all of the following is possible: